Excused Absences and Approved Exam Extensions

 Do not make travel or conference plans until you have determined whether or not an absence will be excused.
-An excused absence may be granted for the following reasons:
+An excused absence or exam extension may be granted for the following reasons:

-Illness: An excused absence may be granted if you are ill.
-For your own sake and the sake of others, you should not attend classes or take exams if you are ill.
-An excused absence due to illness requires a note from Health Services or your primary care provider.
+- Illness: An excused absence may be granted if you are ill.
+For your own sake and the sake of others, you should not attend classes, see patients, or take exams if you are sick.
+An excused absence due to illness requires a note from Health Services or your physician.

 How to Obtain an Excused Absence

-Absences from clinical electives (vs. required clerkships) need to be arranged with the course leader.
-If a student misses more than a few days, the student may ask for the elective to be shortened and only receive credit for the weeks attended (for example, 3 weeks instead of 4).
+Absences from clinical electives (vs. required clerkships) need to be arranged directly with the course leader and adhere to the excused absence policy.
+If a student misses extensive time, they may not receive credit for the elective.

 A pattern of repeated absences may be brought to the attention of the Associate Dean for Medical Education.

 In the preclinical years (Years 1 & 2), all extension requests for IMS exams must be approved by Dr. Luba Dumenco (Year 1) or Dr. Paul George (Year 2).
 Extension requests for Doctoring OSCEs must be approved by Julia Noguchi.

 Clinical Clerkship exam extensions during Year 3 must be approved by Alexandra Morang who will work in collaboration with the student and the clerkship team on rescheduling any exams.

 In order to obtain an exam extension, please contact the appropriate person via email.
 Both to maximize your own learning and to help with planning, please request approval as far in advance as possible, two weeks at a minimum.

 Integrated Medical Sciences (IMS) I-IV